suned/serum/README.md

     assert Database().connection_string == connection_string
 ```
 `Context`s are local to each thread.
 This means that when using multi-threading
-each thread must define its own environment.
+each thread must define its own context.
 ```python
 import threading